❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 What happens to your retirement account without a prenup

-What could happen to your retirement account with a prenup
+What could happen to your retirement account with a prenuptial agreement

-Now, let’s imagine a world where you got a valid prenup to protect your retirement account.
+Now, let’s imagine a world where you have a valid prenup to protect your retirement account.
 In that prenup, you made sure to outline your retirement account (among other properties) as separate property, not subject to division upon divorce.
 You end up needing a divorce and invoke your prenup.
-Your retirement fund is safe and sound.
+Your retirement account is safe and sound.
 The End!
 You live happily ever after.

-Let’s dive into some interesting family law cases surrounding retirement funds.
+Let’s dive into some interesting family law cases surrounding retirement accounts.

 From divorce court to… jail?

 Pay close attention because we’re about to learn a very important lesson from Mr. Douglas DeGroot.
-Douglas and Katherine got divorced without a prenup and had to battle it out over their assets, including a retirement fund that had approximately $290,000 in Douglas’ name.
-The trial court declared that Katherine should get 50% of Douglas’ retirement fund.
+Douglas and Katherine got divorced without a prenup and had to battle it out over their assets, including retirement accounts that had approximately $290,000 in Douglas’ name.
+The trial court declared that Katherine should get 50% of Douglas’ retirement accounts.
 When Katherine went to withdraw those funds, everything was gone.
 There was no money in the 401(k).
-Dun, dun, dun.
 The result?
 Douglas was held in contempt and sentenced to jail for 90 days.
 Not only that, but the court also ordered Douglas to pay Katherine an immediate payment of $50,000, followed by 96 monthly payments of $1,000 each.
-Douglas tried to fight this but to no avail.
+Douglas tried to fight this, but to no avail.

 What about the gains and losses after the divorce?

 Lesson to be learned here?
 Yes, you will most likely be subject to the losses and gains of the stock market if you are getting a cut of your spouse’s retirement fund.
 Why should they take the brunt of losses but not you?
 It works the other way, too.
-If the stock market skyrockets, you would also get the benefit of the gains in that same scenario.
-The even bigger lesson?
-Get a prenup.
-Daniel could’ve avoided this whole headache had they had a valid and enforceable prenup dictating his 401(k) as separate property.
-His 401(k) would’ve been safely segregated from the marital pot and not subject to division.
+And don’t skip the prenuptial agreement!

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.